Railroad Terms

 A section of curved track that has flange lubricators.

-Green Eye
+Green eye

-A slang term for a clear signal.
+A clear signal.

 Grip